 De Zichtbare Man

 De Poortere studied printing, lay-out and drawing at the Viso in Mariakerke and illustration at the Sint-Lucas Academy in Ghent, where two of his teachers were Ever Meulen and Ferry.
 He also went to evening classes in drawing.
 Through Meulen, De Poortere was able to publish comics and cartoons in the magazine Humo.
-He was originally hired as a lay-out designer and cartoonist, but since he wasn't good with computer design he was fired within the same month.
-Luckily De Poortere still had a job at an advertising company and was allowed to continue publishing his drawings in Humo.
-His first series was 'De Zichtbare Man' ("The Visible Man", 1998) about a superhero who was never aware of what was going on around him.
+He was originally hired as a lay-out designer and cartoonist, but since he wasn't good with computer design, he was fired within the same month.
+Luckily, De Poortere still had a job at an advertising company and was allowed to continue publishing his drawings in Humo.
+His first series was 'De Zichtbare Man' ("The Visible Man", 1998) about a superhero who is never aware of what goes on around him.
 The gags were also made available in album format.
 'De Zichtbare Man' was quite dialogue-heavy and quickly surpassed by a follow-up comic series: 'Boerke' (2000).

 'Boerke' comic.
 The bespectacled man with the black sweater in the final panel is a self-portrait of De Poortere.